fhildeb/lukso-node-guide/docs/theory/node-operation/dynamic-dns.md

 # Dynamic DNS

 In order for the node to be accessible to other participants in a peer-to-peer blockchain, it must have an identifiable and stable IP address.
 Most internet service providers assign dynamically changing IP addresses to residential customers, and these can change on a weekly basis or router reboots.

 The frequent IP address changes disrupt incoming peer connections and slow down the node's visibility and synchronization times.
 Dynamic DNS solves the problem through linking the dynamic IP address to a permanent domain name, allowing others to find you even when the IP changes.

 :::info Default Setup

-The regular [LUKSO CLI Installation](/docs/guides/client-setup/lukso-cli-installation.md) will optionally set the current interchangeble IP address to the configuration.
+The 👾 [LUKSO CLI](/docs/guides/client-setup/lukso-cli-installation.md) will optionally set the current interchangeble IP address during the client installation.

 :::